evennia/evennia/docs/sphinx/source/wiki/Players.rst

 Players
 =======

-All gamers (real people) that opens a game *Session* on Evennia are doing so through an object called *Player*.
+All *gamers* (real people) that opens a game `Session <Session.html>`_ on Evennia are doing so through an object called *Player*.
 The Player object has no in-game representation, it represents the account the gamer has on the game.
 In order to actually get on the game the Player must *puppet* an `Object <Objects.html>`_ (normally a Character).

 Just how this works depends on the configuration option ``MULTISESSION_MODE``.
 There are three multisession modes, described in